-The Authority set its General Fund budget for 2019/20 at £60.282m, approximately 74% of the budget directly funds activities related to fire response or prevention work.
+The Authority set its General Fund budget for 2020/21 at £61.960m, of which approximately 75% directly funds activities related to fire response or prevention work.
+An analysis of the budget over the Authority's strategic services is outline in the chart overleaf: -

-The Authority adopted a reserves strategy that maintained a General Reserve of £2.000m and anticipated (based on the estimated forecast when the 2019/20 budget was approved) Earmarked Reserves as at 01.04.19 of £23.122m to cater for specific risks, projects and one-off initiatives and in particular to help it manage effectively the financial pressures.
+The Authority adopted a reserves strategy that maintained a General Reserve of £3.000m and anticipated (based on the estimated forecast when the 2020/21 budget was approved) Earmarked Reserves as at 01.04.20 of £17.955m.
+These reserves are required to cater for specific risks, projects and one-off initiatives and in particular, to help the Authority manage effectively the financial pressures it faces.

-The 2019/20 Revenue Outturn Position
+The 2020/21 Revenue Outturn Position